 2. Medallion Liquid Silver Plating Lotion: avail. from this link at Amazon (but sometimes out of stock).

-3. Quickshine Pure Plating Spray: avail. from this link on ebay.
+3. Quickshine Pure Plating Spray.
 Caution: Quickshine Silver Bath is a different product and appears to be a cleaner for tarnish removal/polishing, not a resilvering solution.

 5. Silver Plater --> [United Kingdom] proidee.co.uk/shop.

 7. Sheffco Silver Solution --> www.kernowcraft.com [United Kingdom] or hswalsh.com [UK]

 8. Miracle Silver --> we are presently not able to find a source.

 9. Nu Silver - we are presently not able to find a source.